mjrgh/PinscapePico/README.md

 "computed" sources that let you combine DOF ports, control multiple things with one DOF port, control ports based on timed events or internal device events, and all sorts of other things

-* DOF support, via Pinscape Pico device recognition in DOF (present in unified R3++ DOF releases since late 2024)
+* Native DOF support, via Pinscape Pico device recognition in DOF (present in unified R3++ DOF releases since late 2024)

 * Support for legacy LedWiz-only applications, via two levels of emulation:
   <ul>